 All applicants are required to submit three letters of recommendation from those who are best able to assess your ability to be successful in a graduate degree program.
 Ideally, your recommenders are recent researchers or employers in a related research or scientific field.
 Applicants should request that their recommender writes a letter that is specific to the discipline for which they are applying.
 Form letters and recommendations written for medical school applications contribute little to your application and are strongly discouraged.

 You will be asked for your recommenders’ contact information on the online application.
 They will be sent an online form to complete via email.
 Applicants must submit a minimum of three to a maximum of five recommendations.

+GRE General Test is required.
 Applicants are to submit GRE general exam scores taken within the last five years.
-When registering for the test, please request that your score be sent to University of Miami, institution code 5815.
+When registering for the test, please request that your score be sent to institution code 4090.

-Additionally, applicants may submit applicable GRE Subject Tests.
+Additionally, if applicants take the subject tests they may submit applicable GRE Subject Tests.
 While not required, strong performance in relevant tests will add to the strength of your application.

 If you have completed the GRE exam(s) please upload unofficial copies of your score report(s) with your online application while waiting for the official scores to be delivered.

 MCAT Scores (taken with the last 5 years) may be used in lieu of GRE scores.
 If you have completed the GRE or MCAT exam(s) you enter or type your unofficial scores with your online application while waiting for the official scores to be delivered.
 Ideally these are accompanied by a report from ETS or your test facility.